d12frosted/elpa-mirror/gnu/denote-readme.txt

         Extract signature from `FILE' name, if present, else return nil.

   Function `denote-retrieve-title-or-filename'
         Return appropriate title for `FILE' given its `TYPE'.
-Try to find the value of the title in the front matter of FILE, otherwise use its file name.
 This is a wrapper for `denote-retrieve-front-matter-title-value' and
         `denote-retrieve-filename-title'.

   Function `denote-get-identifier'